Myrtle Beach Neighborhoods

-"Elegantly shabby" typifies Pawleys Island [see map] (pop.
+“Elegantly shabby” typifies Pawleys Island (pop.
 138), one of the earliest resort towns in the state.
 Pawleys Island today is a mecca for the young professionals who built significant nest eggs early in life and are ready to enjoy a long, active, social retirement.
-The median age of Pawleys Island's residents is 55 years, while median family income is $97,125.
+The median age of Pawleys Island’s residents is 55 years, while median family income is $97,125.
 Less than 10% of Pawleys Island’s households include children 18 years old or younger.

 This Georgetown County seat located on the Sampit River began as a Spanish settlement in 1526, and figured in many events in early American history.
-Today Georgetown [see map] (pop.
+Today Georgetown (pop.
 8,950) is a riverport town with colorful downtown buildings and brick-lined sidewalks.
 Norman Crampton rates Georgetown among the top 100 small towns in America in his two most recent ratings of American small towns.
 The median age of Georgetown residents is 35.
 The town’s population is primarily young, diverse families: 32.8% of Georgetown’s households include children under age 18.

-Fifteen minutes inland from Georgetown are the friendly people and quiet streets of Andrews [see map] (pop.
+Fifteen minutes inland from Georgetown are the friendly people and quiet streets of Andrews (pop.
 3,068), home of singer Chubby Checker.
 Andrews offers scenic river trails and canoe trips along the ebony waters of the Black River.
 Andrews has just over 3,000 largely young and diverse residents; more than 35% of its households include children under 18.
 Median age is 35.

-Loris [see map] (pop.
+Loris (pop.
 2,079), 35 miles northwest of Myrtle Beach and incorporated in 1902, is known for its friendly, small town atmosphere.
 Folks crowd into Loris each year for the Loris Bog-Off, a chicken bog cooking festival celebrating a local specialty made with chicken, rice, sausage, and assorted seasonings.
 The median age of Loris residents is 40.
 Loris’ diverse population includes 66% family households and about 33% of households of individuals or couples with no children.

 Atlantic Beach, SC

-Atlantic Beach [see map] (pop.
+Atlantic Beach (pop.
 351) has a predominately young, African-American population: median age is 30.
-Nicknamed "The Black Pearl," Atlantic Beach was formed from the rich culture of African-Americans and their mixed heritage-African, Native American, Caribbean and European.
+Nicknamed “The Black Pearl,” Atlantic Beach was formed from the rich culture of African-Americans and their mixed heritage-African, Native American, Caribbean and European.
 Chartered in 1966, Atlantic Beach is one of the only remaining Black-owned oceanfront towns in America.
-Restaurant ...

-Aynor [see map] (pop.
+Aynor (pop.
 587), the Little Golden Town in western Horry County, began as a terminus for a railroad from Conway in the early 1900s.
 Aynor is overwhelmingly a town of families: nearly 70% of the households in Aynor are married couples with or without children, or single parents; more than 30% of Aynor’s households include children under age 18.